opensearch-project/documentation-website/_security-plugin/configuration/ldap.md

 Name | Description
 :--- | :---
 `pool.enabled` | Enables connection pooling.
 Set to `true` to enable.
 `pool.min_size` | Size of the pool at initialization.
-Also used to reset pool size for pruning.
+Also used as a lower limit when pruning.
 `pool.max_size` | Maximum size the pool can reach.
 `pool.pruning_period` | The interval in minutes at which the pruning implementation is executed.
-For example: when 5, every five minutes.
+For example: when 5, the implementation is executed every five minutes.
 By default, the period is 5.
 `pool.idle_time` | The length of time elapsed, in minutes, after a connnection is considered idle.
 Once elapsed, the connection becomes a candidate for pruning from the pool.
 By default, idle time is 10.

 Connection pooling settings are added to the `authc` section of the configuration.